RemkoDuursma/duursma2015plosone/README.md

 # plantecophys - an R package for analysing and modelling leaf gas exchange data

-This repository contains the code to generate the figures and manuscript for this paper in review at PlosONE..
+This repository contains the code to generate the figures and manuscript for this paper:

-- Duursma, R.A. *in review*. plantecophys - an R package for analysing and modelling leaf gas exchange data.
-PlosONE.
+**Duursma, R.A. plantecophys - an R package for analysing and modelling leaf gas exchange data.
+PlosONE.**

 ## Instructions

-To compile the entire manuscript, including references, and figures (not embedded but written to the subdirectory `output`), run:
+- To compile the entire manuscript, including references, and figures (not embedded but written to the subdirectory `output`), run:

 ```r
 rmarkdown::render("manuscript.Rmd", "word_document", "manuscript.docx")